top of page

 We are both fascinated by the accumulated knowledge of winegrowing & making & the part wine plays in history & modern life.

-We have each been enamoured with Wairarapa wines for a long time - Winslow, Walnut Ridge, Murdoch James, Muirlea Rise, Fairmont Estate, Gladstone & Martinborough Vineyards some of the early influences.
+We have each been enamoured with Wairarapa wines for a long time - Winslow, Walnut Ridge, Murdoch James, Muirlea Rise, Fairmont Estate, & Martinborough Vineyards some of the early influences.

 We love the wines from here.
 It's our greatest hope that you will too.